Beaconstac/iOS-SDK/README.md

 	- SystemConfiguration.framework
 	- CoreBluetooth.framework
 	- CoreLocation.framework

+## Configure your project

-5. In Info.plist, add a new field, NSLocationAlwaysUsageDescription with relevant value that you want to show to the user.
+1. In Info.plist, add a new field, NSLocationAlwaysUsageDescription with relevant value that you want to show to the user.
 This is mandatory for iOS 8 and above.
 <img src="images/usagedescription.png" alt="Build Phases" width="600">

-6. Import the framework header in your class and make sure the  class conforms to BeaconstacDelegate protocol
+2. Import the framework header in your class and make sure the  class conforms to BeaconstacDelegate protocol

 		#import <Beaconstac/Beaconstac.h>

-7. Initialize Beaconstac using the factory method:
+3. Initialize Beaconstac using the factory method:

 		beaconstacInstance = [Beaconstac sharedInstanceWithOrganizationId:<organizationId: Int> developerToken:<developerToken: String>];
         beaconstacInstance.delegate = self;

-8. To start ranging beacons:
+4. To start ranging beacons:

 		[beaconstacInstance startRangingBeaconsWithUUIDString:@"F94DBB23-2266-7822-3782-57BEAC0952AC" beaconIdentifier:@"MobstacRegion" filterOptions:nil];

-9. Implement delegate methods to receive callbacks when beacons are ranged:
+5. Implement delegate methods to receive callbacks when beacons are ranged:

 		- (void)beaconstac:(Beaconstac *)beaconstac rangedBeacons:(NSDictionary *)beaconsDictionary
 		{